numpy/numpy/doc/neps/nep-0037-array-module.rst

       by using NumPy's implementation is hard to get right (but see the `version from dask <https://github.com/dask/dask/pull/5043>`_), because
       ``__array_function__`` does not present a consistent interface.
-      Converting all arguments of array type requries recursing into generic arguments of the form ``*args, **kwargs``.
+      Converting all arguments of array type requires recursing into generic arguments of the form ``*args, **kwargs``.

 2. **Limitations on what can be overridden.** ``__array_function__`` has some